apache/infrastructure-website/content/pages/vm-for-project.md

 Title: Requesting a virtual machine for a project

-When you want to run an application that is not part of the offered services (like a demo setup of your project), you need to request a dedicated virtual machine (vm).
+When your PMC wants to run an application that is not part of the offered services (like a demo setup of your project), you need to request a dedicated virtual machine (vm).
 It is not possible to request a physical machine.
 Physical machines are shared resources for all ASF projects.

 Infra maintains hosts in different computer centers around the world to run virtual machines, so we can relocate your vm as requirements change without you having to reinstall anything.